Pros and Cons, Cost, Pricing, Reviews and more.

 CAD/CAM technology features the ability to machine innovative new materials like the high-performance ceramics and titanium with unrivaled accuracy.

 However, we must mention a few drawbacks regarding these innovations.
 First and foremost the initial cost of the equipment can be burdensome to some dental practices.
-It might be more cost effective to send a restoration to a dental laboratory.
+It might be more cost-effective to send a restoration to a dental laboratory.
 This is all dependent on the volume of restorations a dental practice receives.
 There is a high learning curve that requires an entire practice to learn new methods and procedures.
-This extends to the way a practice plans appointments.
+This extends to the way practice plans appointments.